DM871/dm871_old_github_io/_notes/editing.md

     is in progress.
 It is your own responsibility in case of technical issues.

-- Tools and tutorials for types setting your answers are available from the Public Web Page:\ Assessment $\rightarrow$ Preparation for the take-home assignments.
+- Tools and tutorials for typesetting your answers are available from the Public Web Page:\ Assessment $\rightarrow$ Preparation for the take-home assignments.
 (This page below.)